who we are

 TASKS AND RESPONSIBILITIES

-15. To study requests and contracts of the commercial agencies and complete the registration procedures for all kinds of agencies, and all the amendments they undergo; and to issue the necessary registration certificates, monitor the work of commercial agencies, detect irregularities.
+8. Study applications and contracts for commercial agencies, complete the registration procedures for various types of agencies and any modifications to them, issue necessary registration certificates, monitor the operations of commercial agencies, regulate violations, and enforce the regulations.

 MINISTRY'S OBJECTIVES